 It is my greatest honor to teach and share what I have learned in my studies about our history and the vital role of the African American spirituals.
 I also share the oral history I learned from my Elders as a young boy in the cotton fields, and the back wood country churches in my home state of North Carolina where my family and many in our community worked and lived as sharecroppers.

-In my one-man show ‘Hidden Within The Spirituals’, I also tell the stories of our enslaved ancestors embedding their oral history into the spirituals for safekeeping.
+In my one-man show on the history of the spirituals, I tell the stories of our enslaved ancestors embedding their oral history into the spirituals for safekeeping.
 I sing their secret and sacred songs.
 I shed light on the secret coding hidden within the songs to help runaway slaves find safe routes on the Underground Railroad.
 I talk about how the Abolitionists pressured elected officials and worked to sway the public to abolish slavery on moral grounds.
 I talk about how the Abolitionists risked their own lives in helping ensure runaway slaves on the UGRR made it safely to their destination of freedom.
-We will also explore how the spirituals are the foundation and inspiration for most Americana music genres including blues, jazz, gospel, folk, country, R & B, and rock and roll, and others.
+We will also explore how the spirituals are the foundation and inspiration for most American music genres including blues, jazz, gospel, folk, country, R & B, and rock and roll, and others.
 The African American spirituals have stood the test of time and transformation and will forever continue to be safekeeping a message of hope.
+In my “Music Connects Our Common Humanity Series” it is my intention to invite the opportunity for us together to heal & celebrate our cultural diverse roots with America’s diverse music genre’s.